Almost 3,500 juveniles got away with nearly 7,900 crimes over an eight-year period, an internal Garda report has found.

 In total, if found 16,877 referrals where no prosecution was taken.

-In some cases, the victims would have received a letter saying someone had been identified in relation to the crime.
+- These cases affected 2,492 individual victims and 988 individual businesses In some cases the victims would have received a letter saying someone had been identified in relation to the crime.

 The review shows that the bulk (73%) of crimes not appropriately progressed were in four crime categories: public order (29%); theft (19%); traffic (14%) and criminal damage (11%).

 There were a total of 55 serious offences identified, including one rape, one sexual assault and one child neglect case.

 An Garda Síochána declined to publish a full breakdown of the 55 serious offences, but they include crimes such as assaults, violence disorder, robbery and burglary.